kevca87/NewToolsInPharo/Chapters/DrTest/DrTest.md

 ## Creating Custom DrTest Plugins
-- Understanding the plugin architecture in DrTest
+- Understanding the plugin architecture in DrTest.
+    An architecture to build tools around tests
 - Guide of the development
 - Creating a basic plugin from scratch
 - Implementing plugin functionality